orthecreedence/cl-async/tcp.md

 <a id="write-socket-data"></a>
 ### write-socket-data
-Write data to an existing socket (such as one passed into a `tcp-send` read-cb).
+Write data to an existing socket (such as one passed into a `tcp-connect` read-cb).
 Data can be a byte array or string (converted to a byte array via babel).
 Supports resetting the callbacks on the given socket.
 The `write-cb` is useful if you want to close the connection after sending data on the socket but want to